THEFINALSOLDIER/LS_Project/README.md

 + profit by product category
 + profit by Time (e.g Month,year,Quarters)

-> Note: the visuals were created with the "car dataset" csv file as found in the description
+> Note: The visuals were created with the "car dataset" csv file as found in the description

+> Note: The visuals and dashboard were uploaded in the description as "LS_academy.pdf"